Islamorada

 The History of Diving Museum

-While walking towards the Publix supermarket for groceries shopping, we walked past this unique museum.
-This nonprofit museum was established and opened in September 2005 and is committed to collect and conserve any history related to Diving and then displaying it out for the public.
-The majority of the museum’s artifacts were a contribution from the founder, Drs.
+While walking towards the Publix supermarket for grocery shopping, we walked past this unique museum.
+This nonprofit museum was established and opened in September 2005 and is committed to collecting and conserving any history related to Diving and then displaying it for the public.
+The majority of the museum’s artefacts were a contribution from the founder, Drs.
 Joe and Sally Bauer, who holds one of the largest collections of memorable diving gear and research texts in the world.

 Alligator Reef Lighthouse